gabrielepompa88/pyBlackScholesAnalytics/README.md

 # pyBlackScholesAnalytics

-[**pyBlackScholesAnalytics**](https://github.com/gabrielepompa88/pyBlackScholesAnalytics) is a Python package implementing analytics for Options and Option Strategies under the Black-Scholes Model for educational purposes.
+[**pyBlackScholesAnalytics**](https://github.com/gabrielepompa88/pyBlackScholesAnalytics) is a Python package implementing analytics for Options and Option Strategies using the Black-Scholes Model for educational purposes.

 # Summary